Djokovic makes history with 19th Grand Slam title in epic French Open final - RFI

 Tsitsipas survived a nervy opening service game, having to save two break points.

-Djokovic, by contrast, didn't concede a point in his first three service games.
+Djokovic, by contrast, didn't concede a point in his first three service games.#photo1

 But suddenly he faced a set point in the 10th game courtesy of an ugly shank but saved it after a 26-shot rally.